Mitchell Stephens (ice hockey): Montreal Canadiens

+Seattle Kraken

-On July 13, 2022, Stephens signed a one-year, two-way contract with the Montreal Canadiens.
+As an unrestricted free agent entering the NHL free agency period, Stephens signed a two-year, two-way contract with the Seattle Kraken on July 1, 2024.

 International play

 Stephens competed as a member of Canada Ontario at the 2014 World U-17 Hockey Challenge.
 He was also invited to compete with the Canada men's national under-18 ice hockey team at the 2014 Ivan Hlinka Memorial Tournament where he helped Team Canada win gold.
 In April 2015, he captained the Canada men's national under-18 ice hockey team to a bronze medal as the 2015 IIHF World U18 Championships.

+Personal life

+Stephens is the cousin to Owen Tippett of the Philadelphia Flyers.